-This Yellow Fish Curry recipe is loaded with super moist chunks of cod and green and red bell peppers drenched in a creamy, silky yellow curry.
+This Yellow Fish Curry recipe is loaded with super moist chunks of cod, and green and red bell peppers drenched in a creamy, silky yellow curry.
 This restaurant-worthy meal brings home the spice, is perfect for the entire family, and can be prepared in less than 30 minutes.

-Yellow Fish Curry is a popular dish found in Southern Thai cuisine.
+Thai Fish Curry is a popular dish found in Southern Thai cuisine.
 The Mrs. is a huge fan and orders it whenever she can — so I knew at some point she would request a homecooked version.
 This recipe was most definitely spawned from her love for Thai food.

+And a great yellow curry starts with a homemade yellow curry paste.
 Yellow curry paste has quite a bit of turmeric powder in it.
 Compared to green and red curries, yellow curry is milder and doesn’t contain as many chili peppers (resulting in a curry that is not as spicy as its counterparts).
 It goes great with chicken or other types of seafood.

-- The core of this dish is the curry paste.
+- The core of this dish is the homemade curry paste.
 This yellow curry paste consists of shallots, garlic, olive oil, turmeric, cinnamon, curry, salt, pepper, cumin, garlic powder, lemongrass paste, minced ginger, coriander, and of course, Thai dried chili peppers.
 The number of peppers used in your paste will control your heat.
 The more peppers you add, the spicier it will be.
 For a mild spice, use 3 peppers, and to pack the heat go with 10 peppers.
 Feel free to settle somewhere in the middle based on your preference.

 - The diced green and red bell peppers will add a nice color and flavor to the curry recipe.

-How to make your curry:
+How to make easy fish curry:

-- Chop your cod loin filet into large cubes and season evenly with salt, pepper, and ground cumin.
+Prepare the fish.
+Chop your cod loin filet into large cubes and season evenly with salt, pepper, and ground cumin.

 Just the thought of making a curry dish can make a person feel a little intimidated, but I’m here to say this recipe is super easy to whip up!
 Go ahead and bring a Thai dining experience to your dinner table by adding this Thai Yellow Fish Curry dish to the menu.
 The flavors alone will satisfy even the pickiest eater.